 In this case the majority opinion of the court of appeals stated:

-The Supreme Court has indicated that although settlement agreements under the aegis of Rule 807.05, Stats., `have occasionally been referred to as contracts, they are not governed by contract law' and may be set aside, in the court's discretion, for any of the reasons specified in Rule 806.07(1), Stats.
+The Supreme Court has indicated that although settlement agreements under the aegis of Rule 807.05, Stats., ‘have occasionally been referred to as contracts, they are not governed by contract law’ and may be set aside, in the court‘s discretion, for any of the reasons specified in Rule 806.07(1), Stats.
 Burmeister v.
 Vondracheck, 86 Wis.
 2d 650, 664, 273 N.W.
 2d 242, 248 (1979).
-Apart from the ameliorating provisions of Rule 806.07, however, certain stipulations under Rule 807.05 `are entitled to all the sanctity of an ordinary contract.'
+Apart from the ameliorating provisions of Rule 806.07, however, certain stipulations under Rule 807.05 ‘are entitled to all the sanctity of an ordinary contract.’
 Thayer v.
 Federal Life Ins.
 Co., 217 Wis.
 282, 285, 258 N.W.
 849, 850 (1935).
 Principles of contract law may thus illumine our inquiry.
 147 Wis.
 2d at 737.

 Stipulations.
-No agreement, stipulation, or consent between the parties or their attorneys, in respect to the proceedings in an action or special proceeding shall be binding unless made in court and entered in the minutes or recorded by the reporter or made in writing and subscribed by the party to be bound thereby or the party's attorney.
+No agreement, stipulation, or cоnsent between the parties or their attorneys, in respect to the proceedings in an action or special proceeding shall be binding unless made in court and entered in the minutes or recorded by the reporter or made in writing and subscribed by the party to be bound thereby or the party‘s attorney.
 [Emphasis supplied.]

-806.07(1) On motion and upon such terms as are just, the court may relieve a party or legal representative from a judgment, order or stipulation for the following reasons:
+806.07(1) On motion and upon such terms as are just, the court may relieve a party or legal representative from a judgment, order or stipulation for the following reasons: (b) Newly-discovered evidence which entitles a party to a new trial under s.
+805.15(3); (h) Any other reasons justifying relief from the operation of the judgment.

 SIGNATURE.
 If the signature of any person is required by law it shall always be the handwriting of such person or if he is unable to write, his mark or his name written by some person at his request and in his presence.